Knossos Palace: a plunge into the heart of Minoan civilization

 - By bus:

-The number 2 “Knossos” bus leaves regularly from Heraklion center to the Palace.
+The number 2 “Knossos” bus runs regularly from Heraklion center to the Palace.
 The journey takes about 20 minutes.

 Buses run every 15 to 30 minutes, and fares are affordable.